top of page

 • Create an account on The Mountain Training Candidate Management System or log in if you already have one.

-• Register for the Hill and Moorland Leader scheme (this costs £45)
+• Register for the Hill and Moorland Leader scheme.

 HML Award Structrure and Couses